LexLowLevel/Zydon/README.md

 # Zydon
-Zydon is a async modern micro kernel
+Zydon is an async modern micro kernel